Low-dimensional model for adaptive networks of spiking neurons: Firing Rate Equations With Quadratic Spike Frequency Adaptation

 The dynamics of $R$ and $V$ can be obtained from \cref{w} after expanding the adaptation variable $\alpha(\eta,t)$ to the complex $\eta$-plane and evaluating it at the pole of $g(\eta)$, $\eta=\bar\eta-i\Delta$.
 Defining $A$ and $B$ as the real and imaginary parts of $\alpha(t,\bar\eta-i\Delta)$,

 and substituting Eqs.~(\ref{W_pole},\ref{Alpha_pole}) into \cref{w}, yields the firing rate equations

-where the initial conditions $R(0) = r_0 \geq 0$ and $V(0) = v_0 \in \mathbb R$ correspond to the width and center, respectively, of the Lorentzian distribution of initial voltage variables $V_j(0)$.
+where the initial conditions $R(0) = x_0 / (\pi \tau_m) \geq 0$ and $V(0) = y_0 \in \mathbb R$ are related to the width $x_0$ and center $y_0$ of the Lorentzian distribution of initial voltage variables $V_j(0)$.
 The evolution of the adaptation variable $\alpha$ can be determined by substituting \cref{a_sol} into \cref{a_ODE} and then using \cref{Alpha_pole}.
 The solution of the imaginary part of the resulting equation is

 whereas $A(t)$ obeys

 with $A(0)=0$.
 Then, after a transitory period of the order of $\tau$, the dynamics of~\cref{fre} converges to the system of FRE

 The three-dimensional system Eqs.~(\ref{fre3},\ref{A_FRE}) governs the asymptotic collective dynamics of the population of QIF neurons Eqs.~(\ref{model0},\ref{f},\ref{I}), where $A(t)$ corresponds to the mean of the adaptation variables $a_j(t)$ \footnote{ After a transitory period of time $\tau$, the variables $A(t)$ and $|{B}(t)|$ correspond to the mean and the spread of the neurons' adaptation variables $a_j(t)$.
 The solution \cref{Bsol} indicates that the width of the distribution of adaptation variables is reduced by the factor $\beta/(1+\beta)$.
 If $\bar \eta$ is time-independent, the solution of \cref{A_FRE} can be written as $A(t)=\bar \eta (1-e^{-t\tau})/(1+\beta) +\tilde A(t)$ where $\tilde A(t)$ follows the dynamics $\tau_a \dot {\tilde A} = -\tilde A (1+\beta)+ \beta J\tau_m R(t) $.
 Therefore, after a transient of the order $\tau$, the solution is $A(t) = \bar \eta/(1+\beta) + \tilde A(t)$, and the center of the distribution of adaptation variables is also reduced by a factor $\beta/(1+\beta)$. }.